 The sunset and night view at Mount Johnston is unquestionably worth it, but just be aware that you will have to make the descent in the darkness.
 If you plan on staying till past sunset, we recommend you to as least bring a headlamp.

-Is The Ap Lei Chau Hike Difficult And Dangerous?
+Is Ap Lei Chau Hike Difficult Or Dangerous?

-We want to dedicate this part of the guide to talk about the difficulty of the Ap Lei Chau hike because there are so many mixed opinions online.
+We want to dedicate this part of the guide to talking about the difficulty of the Ap Lei Chau hike because there are so many mixed opinions online.

-Unlike hikes such as Sharp Peak and Lantau Peak where they are well-known to be difficult, some people find hiking Ap Lei Chau easy and some find it hard.
+Unlike hikes such as Sharp Peak and Lantau Peak which are well-known to be difficult, some people find hiking Ap Lei Chau easy and some find it hard.

 After hiking Ap Lei Chau a few times, we started to understand why some people might find it harder than others.